jxxcarlson/elm-markdown/README.md

 you will want to produce and manpulate the AST:

 ```
-Parse.toMDBlockTree : Option -> Document -> Tree MDBlock
+Markdown.Parse.toMDBlockTree : Version -> Option -> Document -> Tree MDBlock
 ```

-where `Document` is a type alias for `String`.
-This is also useful if you wish to transform the abstact syntax tree before rendering it.
+where `Version` is an integer and `Document` is a type alias for `String`.
+This is also useful if you wish to transform the abstract syntax tree before rendering it.
+The `Version` parameter may be set to zero if you do not have to worry about updated thd ids of rendered elements in an interactive editing environment.